-- 1.6 In paragraph 1.7, relevant date means, in relation to an acquired property that is: - 1.6.1 a cultural redress property, the date of this deed; and - 1.6.2 a purchased deferred selection property, the day on which Te Kāhui give an election notice electing to purchase the property. - 1.7 Although the Crown is not giving any representation or warranty in relation to an acquired property, other than under paragraph 1.3, Te Kāhui acknowledge that they could, before the relevant date: - 1.7.1 inspect the property and determine its state and condition; and - 1.7.2 consider the disclosure information in relation to it.
+- 1.7 In paragraph 1.8, relevant date means, in relation to - - 1.7.1 an acquired Crown property that is - - (a) a cultural redress property, the date of this deed; and - (b) a purchased deferred selection property, the day on which the governance entity gives an election notice electing to purchase the property; and - 1.7.2 the council-administered cultural redress property, the date of this deed. - 1.8 Although the Crown is not giving any representation or warranty in relation to an acquired Crown property, other than under paragraph 1.3, or any representation or warranty in relation to the council-administered cultural redress property, the governance entity acknowledges that it could, before the relevant date, - 1.8.1 inspect an acquired Crown property, or the council-administered cultural redress property, and determine its state and condition; and - 1.8.2 in the case of an acquired Crown property, consider the disclosure information in relation to it.

-2. VESTING OF CULTURAL REDRESS PROPERTIES
+2 VESTING OF CULTURAL REDRESS PROPERTIES